lyulouisa/Website_AIHQ_rating/docs/source/index.rst

 AIHQ Rating Website
 ===========================

-Here’s what the website looks like after installation:
+Here’s what the website looks like after successful installation:

 .. image:: ../_static/website.png
    :alt: Screenshot of the AIHQ Rating Website